 Before you even hold a Conway Stewart pen, a myriad of decisions have been made over how each model looks and feels.
 Those choices are the culmination of over a hundred years of craftsmanship and quality design since Conway Stewart was founded in 1905.
 Regardless of whether you’ve chosen a classic fountain pen such as the Conway Stewart Series 100, or adapted the Churchill to a rollerball or ballpoint, you are going to feel the comforting weightiness of a Conway Stewart pen in your hand.

-Each fountain pen maker has their own way of differentiating themselves, oftentimes these differences can fall down country lines.
-Japanese fountain pens are known for having incredibly fine nibs, compared to their western counterparts, that write without being scratchy, and have less “springiness” to them.
+Each fountain pen maker has their own way of differentiating themselves, often these differences can fall down country lines.
+Japanese fountain pens are known for having nibs that write with very thin lines compared to their western counterparts.
 Italian pens are flamboyant by design that can verge on tastelessness.
-While boasting similarly conservative designs as the Japanese, German fountain pens are typically reliable and robust, with the occasional aesthetic flourish.
+German fountain pens are typically well made, but have that mass produced feel with the occasional aesthetic flourish.

 A Story Worth Telling

 Perhaps what is one of the defining aspects of a Conway Stewart pen is the story that goes with it.
 It’s a story that begins in 1905 with Frank Jarvis and Tommy Garner forming Conway Stewart & Co.
 Limited in the shadows of St. Paul’s Cathedral in London, and continues today under the leadership of Bespoke British Pens.
 Throughout its history, Conway Stewart pens have found their way into the hands of presidents, prime ministers and royalty – so you know that you’re in good company when you use one.
 As with most companies of a certain age, there have been peaks and troughs – but a loyal following with a love for heritage, tradition and quality design has ensured Conway Stewart is renowned around the world.